Russia pressures Mariupol as it focuses on Ukraine's east

 He also said the Kremlin has not responded to a proposal to exchange Viktor Medvedchuk, the jailed leader of a pro-Russia party, for the Mariupol defenders.

-Weeks ago, after the abortive Russian push to take Kyiv, the Kremlin declared that its main goal was the capture of the mostly Russian-speaking Donbas, where Moscow-backed separatists have been fighting Ukrainian forces for eight years.

-Military experts said the Russians’ goal is to encircle Ukrainian troops from the north, south and east.
-Moscow has poured thousands more troops into Ukraine’s south and east in recent days, including foreign fighters, according to Western officials.
+In the mostly Russian-speaking Donbas, military experts said the Russians’ goal is to encircle Ukrainian troops from the north, south and east.

 Eyewitness accounts and reports from officials have given a broad picture of the extent of the Russian advance.
 But independent reporting in the parts of the Donbas held by Russian forces and separatists is severely limited, making it difficult to know what is happening in many places on the ground.